wylieswanson/AgileCLU/README.md

 	* Download ez_setup.py and run it; it will download the appropriate .egg file and install it for you.
 (Currently, the provided .exe installer does not support 64-bit versions of Python for Windows, due to a distutils installer compatibility issue.
 		* http://peak.telecommunity.com/dist/ez_setup.py
 		* Run "ez_setup.py"

+At this point, you can return to the basic installation method (easy_install) at the top of this document.
+Note that you will need to place the output of agileprofile in C:\etc\agile\agile.conf, or alternate profiles C:\etc\agile\profileconf (to be used by the -l command line option).

 # Libraries used by AgileCLU #